Christmas markets are popular across Scandinavia. Here's when and where to get your festive fix in Norway this year.

 The houses at the open-air site (all of which were relocated from different parts of Norway) are decorated according to the festive traditions of the original inhabitants.
 As is typical for Norway, children are centre of attention with choirs, activities and even a Santa's workshop.

 It's not just for tourists either!
 Many locals attend every year with their families spanning multiple generations.
 Note that the Christmas festivities are only taking place on two weekends this year, fairly early in the festive season.
 So, plan accordingly!
 To help your planning, check out more information on the website here.

 If you can't make it to Røros, Trondheim's Christmas event is one of the best city centre markets in all of Norway.
 Although as with all markets on this page, the weather can occasionally add a challenging dimension!
 But as you can see, things carry on regardless:

 A couple of stages host a vast programme of live music and other cultural events throughout the two-week long event.
 Oh, and the weather isn't always as bad as the picture suggests!
 Read more about the event here.

 If you don't want to leave the capital then look no further than Spikersuppa, the urban park between the National Theatre and the Parliament building.
-After many years the market now has a name: Christmas in Winterland!
+Officially known as Jul i Vinterland, the market has become more popular with each year.

 Here you'll find stallholders selling everything from reindeer meat to knitted hats and mittens.
 But the centrepiece of the capital's most visible festive market is undoubtedly the ice rink.